Almanor Railroad

 The 13 mi railroad ran west from a connection with the BNSF Railway (former Western Pacific) at Clear Creek Junction to Chester, California.

 The Almanor Railroad was incorporated on September 15, 1941, and purchased the line from the Grande Ronde Lumber Company; and was discontinued in late 2009.

 The railroad line was built before 1931 by the Red River Lumber Company which had a private electric logging railroad with a trestle over the Feather River and ran from Westwood (about 3 mi east of Clear Creek Junction) to Chester.
 The portion of the Red River Lumber line between Westwood and Chester was the BNSF mainline from Keddie to Bieber.
 The BNSF also has trackage rights over the Almanor Railroad.

-The Almanor Railroad had one 70-ton GE locomotive built in 1955.
+The Almanor Railroad had one GE 44-ton switcher locomotive built in 1946, and one GE 70-ton switcher built in 1955.